Why and How to Join the United Religions Initiative

 - to pay any dues and/or offer such appropriate contribution as the Global Council may establish;

-- to keep accurate and current records of its members, financial
+- to keep accurate and current records of its members, financial transactions and activities;

 - to indemnify and hold the Trustees, United Religions Initiative, its employees and representatives, harmless from any liabilities arising out of or in any way caused by a URI Circle’s breach of any provision of the Articles, by-laws or operating procedures.